plausible/website/_posts/2020-08-07-the-most-important-web-analytics-metrics-and-their-definitions.md

 ### Analyzing your content marketing efforts

 Top pages is also one of the main metrics for your content marketing efforts.
-It takes a lot of time and effort to produce a blog post so knowing which blog posts have had a bigger impact than others is an insightful stat.
+It takes a lot of time and effort to produce a blog post so knowing which blog posts have had a bigger impact than others is an insightful and actionable stat.
 It can help you decide which topics to explore even further.

 ### Analyzing in-product usage and retention

 Top pages report can also help analyze your in-product usage in terms of activation and retention.
-We don't do any in-depth analysis of our product usage such as screen recordings but we do keep an eye on the aggregate usage of specific pages:
+We don't do any in-depth analysis of our product usage such as heatmaps and behavioral analytics but we do keep an eye on the aggregate usage of specific pages:

 * /sites is our landing page for logged in users
 * /settings is our settings page for logged in users
 * /sites/new is where our users go to add a new domain name to Plausible
 * /billing/upgrade is where our users go if they want to sign up for a paid subscription

-As mentioned earlier, day to day fluctuations in visits are normal but when looked at a period of several months, we do like to see these numbers grow.
+As mentioned earlier, day to day fluctuations in visits to a specific page are normal but when looked at a period of several months, we do like to see these numbers grow.
 Here's how the numbers look like for our logged in users over the last six months.

 ![Logged in users over time](/uploads/logged-in-users.png)